 Observe wild animals from a distance.
 Do not touch, approach or follow them.
 Never feed wildlife as this damages their health and alters their natural behaviors.
 Leash your pets or leave them at home.

-Hikers should yield to other hikers coming uphill and bikers should yield to all hikers.
+When you are hiking, please yield to other hikers coming uphill.
+Bikers should yield to all hikers.
 All users yield to equestrians.
-Allow others to pass by taking breaks off the trail.
-Remember everyone enjoys the outdoors in different ways!
+Allow others moving at a quicker pace to pass by moving to the side.
+Smile and say hello!
 Respect other visitors and be mindful of their experience.

 Now that you are familiar with the Leave No Trace Principles, make your promise by taking the Sedona Cares Pledge.